 Before joining ACE, Dr. Bobby was chief diversity officer and associate professor in the School of Education at the University of Puget Sound (WA).
 As the first chief diversity officer for Puget Sound, she held the primary responsibility for coordinating and implementing the university’s strategic plan for diversity and directing early college access and achievement programs.

-During Dr. Bobby’s career, she has served in higher education and K–12 leadership roles prompting access and equity in education.
+During Dr. Bobby’s career, she has served in higher education as chief of staff for Prince George’s Community College and in K–12 leadership roles prompting access and equity in education.
 This includes being appointed by the chancellor of the New York City public school system to a senior-level cabinet post to research, advise, and provide support for initiatives aimed toward systemic educational reform for the New York City Public Schools.
 She has also served as a consultant to the College Board, the Bill & Melinda Gates Foundation, and the College Success Foundation focusing on leadership development, college access, and organizational transformation.

 Dr. Bobby has written and spoken on leadership development, creating an inclusive campus climate, appreciative inquiry, and creating effective leadership programs as a pipeline to achieving diverse campus leadership teams.

-Born in Los Angeles, California, Bobby received her doctorate in educational administration and policy studies from the University of Washington in Seattle; her master’s in educational administration from California State University, Sacramento and her BA in business administration management from California State University, Fresno.
+Born in Los Angeles, California, Dr. Bobby received her Doctorate in Educational administration and Policy Studies from the University of Washington, Seattle, her Master’s in Educational Administration from California State University, Sacramento, and her BA in Business Administration Management from California State University, Fresno.